What is positive attention?

 - Respond to the sounds your baby makes by saying something in return.

-- Chat about what’s going on around the two of you.
+- Chat about what’s going on around you both.

-- Notice what your baby is interested in and encourage baby to explore – for example, show baby how to shake a colourful rattle that has caught their eye.
+- Notice what your baby is interested in and encourage them to explore.
+For example, show your baby how to shake a colourful rattle that has caught their eye.

 Toddlers: positive attention tips

-- Get into the moment with your child.
+- Get into the moment with your toddler.
 This could be as simple as crouching down to look at a caterpillar together.

-- When you’re talking together, leave time after you talk so your child can reply.
+- When you’re talking with your toddler, leave time after you talk so your child can reply.

-- When you’re playing with your child, comment on what your child is doing, without correcting them or trying to get them to do something differently – for example, ‘Wow, that’s a very tall tower!
-I wonder how many more blocks before it falls down’.
+- When you’re playing with your toddler, comment on what your child is doing, without trying to get them to do things differently.
+For example, ‘Wow, that’s a tall tower!
+How many more blocks before it falls down?’